labyrinthinesecurity/magma/README.md

 In the above example, the initial proposition was broken down into 3 passlets.

-The next section explains how to backfill your existing NSGs into a Magma Quotient.
+The next section explains how to backfill your existing NSGs into Magma.

-## Backfilling your NSGs into a Magma Quotient
+## Backfilling your NSGs into a Magma

 You have two options:
 - fetch all your current NSGs as propositions, then review them one by one to turn them into axioms
 - start from an empty cache, and add each axiom one by one

+Let's review both of them

 ### Option 1: mass import existing NSGs